MeganRoberts-dev/march-24-hackathon/README.md

 - To navigate to my desired page easily
 - To explore other areas of the site without having to navigate home
 - To be able to choose from a selection of predefined images and sounds
-- For the game to load quickly and contain smooth animations and features
+- For the game to be resettable so that user can start a new game whenever they desire to
 - To enjoy using the site in part due to the pleasing aesthetics and affordances

 As a returning user I would like: